airsidemobile/JOSESwift/README.md

 let key: Data = try! jwk.converted(to: Data.self)
 ```

+## Security

+JOSESwift uses the [iOS Security framework](https://developer.apple.com/documentation/security) and [Apple’s CommonCrypto](https://opensource.apple.com//source/CommonCrypto/) for cryptography.

+JOSESwift is designed in a way that it is easy to switch out the implementation for a specific cryptographic operation.
+Non-iOS users can easily add their own platform independent crypto implementation instead of the ones mentioned above.

+> Please note that as of now we use the `SecKey` class from the iOS `Security` framework to represent our keys.
+We are working on replacing this with something platform independent so non-iOS users can use the framework with ease.

+For security disclosures or related matters, please contact :warning: **Todo:** Add security contact address.

 ## Contributing

 Contributions to the project are encouraged and always welcome. :nerd_face: